rodrigovirgilio/rodrigovirgilio.github.io/resume/Readme.md

 Companies in which I was allocated through Codeminer42: StarsPremium, Guide Investimentos, Omnitrade, Nexaas, Smart Fit/Bio Ritmo, Achieve Leap, Hospedin, Riot Games.

 > #### StartsPremium:
 Management of sales campaigns that create rewards through goals with programs that generate points, prizes and benefits for participants.
 I was part of the team that maintained and integrated new campaigns.
-Technologies used: Ruby; Rails; Rspec; Capybara; ActiveAdmin; JavaScript; HTML; CSS; Bootstrap; PorstgreSQL; Redis; Sidekiq; Elasticsearch; REST API.
+Technologies used: Ruby; Rails; Rspec; Capybara; ActiveAdmin; JavaScript; HTML; CSS; Bootstrap; PostgreSQL; Redis; Sidekiq; Elasticsearch; REST API.

 > #### Guide Investimentos:
 Financial investments such as investment funds, fixed income, stocks and futures market.
 I was part of the investment fund team for a short period participating in breaking financial routines in microservices and integration with legacy systems.
-Technologies used: Ruby; Rails; Rspec; Capybara; PorstgreSQL; Redis; Sidekiq; REST API.
+Technologies used: Ruby; Rails; Rspec; Capybara; PostgreSQL; Redis; Sidekiq; REST API.

 > #### Omnitrade:
 The most advanced and secure cryptocurrency broker in Brazil.
 I was part of the back-end team that helped build the administrative control of the platform.
-Technologies used: Ruby; Rails; Rspec; Capybara; ActiveAdmin; JavaScript; HTML; CSS; PorstgreSQL; Redis; Sidekiq; REST API.
+Technologies used: Ruby; Rails; Rspec; Capybara; ActiveAdmin; JavaScript; HTML; CSS; PostgreSQL; Redis; Sidekiq; REST API.

 > #### Nexaas:
 Integrated business solutions.
 I was part of the team that developed a product of markeplace integrations with the B2W company through REST API.
-Technologies used: Ruby; Rails; Rspec; Capybara; JavaScript; HTML; CSS; PorstgreSQL; Redis; Sidekiq; REST API.
+Technologies used: Ruby; Rails; Rspec; Capybara; JavaScript; HTML; CSS; PostgreSQL; Redis; Sidekiq; REST API.

 > #### Bio Ritmo Academia:
 It is a network of gyms where I was part of a project team called Race Bootcamp where we developed and integrated with the company's various systems through API's REST.
-Technologies used: Ruby; Rails; Rspec; JavaScript; HTML; CSS; PorstgreSQL; Redis; Sidekiq; REST API; Amazon API Gateway.
+Technologies used: Ruby; Rails; Rspec; JavaScript; HTML; CSS; PostgreSQL; Redis; Sidekiq; REST API; Amazon API Gateway.

 > #### Achieve Leap:
 It is a marketplace where you can multiply your sales with the largest e-commerce in Brazil.
 I was part of the team that made improvements and maintenance in the system and communication between them by REST API.
-Technologies used: Ruby; Rails; Rspec; JavaScript; NodeJs; HTML; CSS; PorstgreSQL; Redis; Sidekiq; REST API.
+Technologies used: Ruby; Rails; Rspec; JavaScript; NodeJs; HTML; CSS; PostgreSQL; Redis; Sidekiq; REST API.

 > #### Hospedin:
 Holetaria control system that seeks to attract hotels and inns at a fair price.
 I was part of the team that made improvements to the system and new features such as replicating reservations on the guests' agenda.
-Technologies used: Ruby; Rails; Rspec; Redux; React; JavaScript; HTML; CSS; PorstgreSQL; REST API.
+Technologies used: Ruby; Rails; Rspec; Redux; React; JavaScript; HTML; CSS; PostgreSQL; REST API.

 > #### Riot Games:
 International company that maintains a gaming branch in Brazil.
 I was part of the team where we made a switching system (in the style of a soccer game table) of game teams in Brazil for one of their game products called LOL League of Legends.
-Technologies used: Ruby; Rails; Rspec; JavaScript; HTML; CSS; PorstgreSQL; REST API.
+Technologies used: Ruby; Rails; Rspec; JavaScript; HTML; CSS; PostgreSQL; REST API.

 **Back-end Developer** - PROTESTE Brasil - November 2013 - March 2016